-This two-part series will review three common battery chargers ranging from simple to more complex.
+This article will review three common battery chargers ranging from simple to more complex.

 The first two chargers (MCP73831 and BQ24092) are both linear chargers, whereas the BQ24703 is a switch-mode buck charger.

-If you don’t know the difference between a linear charger and a switch-mode charger be sure to read my previous article on voltage regulators.
-In that article, I go into detail on the difference between a linear regulator and a switching regulator, and the same principles apply to battery chargers.
+If you need to learn the difference between a linear charger and a switch-mode charger be sure to read my previous article on voltage regulators.
+In that article, I discuss in detail the difference between a linear regulator and a switching regulator, and the same principles apply to battery chargers.

-The first battery charger we are going to review is the Microchip MCP73831.
+The first battery charger I will review is the Microchip MCP73831.
 This battery charger is designed to charge a single cell and is made for either lithium-ion or lithium-polymer batteries.

-A single cell lithium battery outputs about 3.6 V. So if you see a lithium battery with a rated output voltage of 7.2 V then that is made of two cells connected in series.
-Or if the battery voltage is 14.4 V then it’s a 4-cell battery pack.
+A single cell lithium battery outputs about 3.6 V. So if you see a lithium battery with a rated output voltage of 7.2 V then it’s made of two cells connected in series.
+If the battery voltage is 14.4 V then it’s a 4-cell battery pack.

 The Three Stages of Charging a Lithium Battery

 There are three stages of charging a lithium battery: the pre-charge stage, the fast-charge stage, and the charge termination stage.

 When in pre-charge or fast-charge the charger regulates the amount of current going into the battery.
 But during charge termination the charger is regulating the voltage going to the battery while measuring the current flowing into the battery.